Denuo-Web/CrowdPMPlatform/docs/demo.md

 ### Enable Cloud Firestore (first run only)
 For a new demo project you must enable the Firestore API before any Functions call will succeed.
 Visit https://console.cloud.google.com/flows/enableapi?apiid=firestore.googleapis.com&project=crowdpmplatform and enable the API (or enable it via **Firebase Console → Build → Firestore Database**).
 Give the change a minute or two to propagate before continuing.

+### Provision the Firestore database
+After the API is enabled, open **Firebase Console → Build → Firestore Database** and click **Create database**.
+Use *Native* mode and confirm the location (the default is usually fine).
+Wait until the database finishes provisioning—Functions will return 5 NOT_FOUND errors until this step is complete.

+### Create the default Storage bucket
+The ingest smoke test writes raw payloads to Cloud Storage.
+Open **Firebase Console → Build → Storage**, click **Get started**, choose the same region used for Functions/Firestore (for example `us-central`), and finish the wizard.
+This provisions the default Firebase Storage bucket (either `gs://<project-id>.appspot.com` or the newer `gs://<project-id>.firebasestorage.app`).
+The smoke test will time out with 504 errors until this bucket exists.

 ---

 ## 5. Build Fresh Artifacts